BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 Compounding power works by reinvesting earned interest, which in turn earns more interest over time.

 These refer to how often interest is calculated and added to the principal amount in a year, monthly, quarterly, half-yearly or annually.
-The power of compounding calculator can help you see how this frequency affects your final amount.
+The power of compounding calculators can help you see how this frequency affects your final amount.

 Compounding daily generally results in more suitable returns because interest is calculated more frequently on the growing balance.
 To see the impact of the compounding intervals on an investment, you can use a regular compound interest calculator and a daily compound interest calculator to compare.